Skip to content

-Your doctor may recommend an endoscopy procedure if you experience common problems with your digestive system.
+Your specialist may recommend an endoscopy procedure in Singapore if you experience common problems with your digestive system.
 The occasional stomach pain, nausea, and indigestion may not be a cause for concern.
 However, it is best to consider an endoscopy if the pain is persistent.

-Endoscopy procedures give your doctor insights into your lower and upper digestive tract.
+Endoscopy procedures in Singapore give your specialist insights into your lower and upper digestive tract.
 This medical screening may be done to:

-• Remove benign polyps that may metastasise or worsen into a cancer
+- Remove benign polyps that may metastasise or worsen to cancer

 Types Of Endoscopic Procedures